 Most importantly, we hope that all of you stay healthy and that there will be also some positive aspects to this emergency!

-Further knowledge resources on the topic you might want to check out:
+For further knowledge resources on the topic you might want to check out:

 - Global Research Collaboration for Infectious Disease Preparedness (GLOPID-R)